The City is now accepting RGP 54 Year 8 - 2023 pre-application screening requests.

 Step 2: Public Works will provide you with a report about your site(s) and relevant information for your application.

-Step 3: Application - Please submit a completed application to Public Works electronically.
-Be sure to submit the application form and the required attachment as separate files, not as a combined PDF.
+Step 3: Dredging Application for RGP 54- Please submit a completed application to Public Works electronically.
+Be sure to submit the Dredging Application for RGP 54 form and the required attachment as separate files, not as a combined PDF.
 At this time, you will also need to submit a signed RWQCB Certification statement and applicable fees to the Public Works Department.
-Fees consist of a $200 check for the Clean Water Act Section 401 Certification, payable to the State Water Resources Control Board, and a City fee.
+Fees consist of a $200 check for the Clean Water Act Section 401 Certification, payable to the State Water Resources Control Board, and a City fee (see Additional Resources for more information).

 Step 4: Public Works will contact you if additional information is required.
 Once the application is complete, we will forward your application to the regulatory agencies (Coastal Commission, Corps of Engineers and Water Board) for consideration.